-To ensure career change teachers remain in the profession, teacher educators must develop support strategies and consider the specific needs of career-change teachers, according to a new industry report from the Melbourne Graduate School of Education.
+To ensure career change teachers remain in the profession, teacher educators must develop support strategies and consider the specific needs of career-change teachers.

 - Career-change teachers, namely those who have transitioned or are currently transitioning from other professions or fields into teaching, constitute about a third of the teaching workforce internationally.

 - Career-change teachers can make significant contributions to the teaching of young people through their real-world experiences from the labour market and their up-to-date knowledge, which can help make learning more engaging for students.

 - A long-term strategy is needed to attract and retain the most qualified and passionate career-change individuals into the teaching profession.

 - The fast growth and diversity of alternative pathways into teaching has made the need for research on these programs ever more urgent with the aim to identify effective curriculum, pedagogical, and professional practices within such programs.

 The Federal Government review of Initial Teacher Education has re-invigorated debates about how we can attract high-quality candidates into the teaching profession and how we can prepare them to be effective teachers.

 In response, the Quality Initial Teacher Education Review 2021 Discussion Paper has highlighted a number of issues including ways to attract high-performing mid-career professionals into the teaching profession to increase teacher supply.

 Workforce planning for schools: putting the cart before the horse